 Your company page is a pipeline for LinkedIn leads to visit your actual company website.

-What you can do is structure your company page in such a way that it leads up to a conversion action.
-The conversion action is a clickthrough to your website, either in the company description or Recent Updates.
+Structure your company page in such a way that it leads up to a conversion action.
+The conversion action is a click-through to your website, either in the company description or your recent updates.

 First, use an image that gets attention or creates interest.

 The header image is the first way to attract a user’s interest.
 This is what Hubspot does with their header image, in which they advertise one of their many guides.